 During the countertop fermentation period my dough easily doubles in size.
 It produces a lot of bubbles and passes them as I shape my boules.

 To counteract this, I have poked holes with a knife in the “burst/leak”.
-This helps to ensure the dough cooks inside the loaf of bread.
-After popping the bubble and placing it back in the oven for an additional 10 minutes, the sourdough bread is cooked.
+This helps to ensure the dough cooks inside the loaf of bread while still providing an open crumb.
+After popping the bubble and placing it back in the oven for an additional 10 minutes, the sourdough bread cooked.

 How Heat and Time Impact Bread ‘Doneness’